app-lockin-ucsc/Lockin-app/Frontend/README.md

    ```bash
     npx expo run:android # android
    ```
-> Note: Firebase does not work with Expo Go, so we need to prebuild and run locally (or using eas).
+> Firebase does not work with Expo Go, so we need to prebuild and run locally (or using eas).
 This means that you need [Android Studio](https://developer.android.com/studio) to develop build android and MacOS to build for iOS unless you use [eas](https://expo.dev/eas).

+> If you are trying to test phone authentication, you need to use a test number.
+Test numbers are available in the firebase console > authentication > sign in method > phone > Phone numbers for testing